Quickstart: Get started with Azure Information Protection in the Azure portal

 If you see the option Generate default labels, you don't yet have any labels:

-If you do have labels, go to the next section to view your labels.
 If you don't yet have labels, select that option to Generate default labels.

-Then, to publish the labels for all users, from Classifications > Policies > Global:
+To publish the labels for all users, from Classifications > Policies > Global:

 a.
 Select Add or remove labels.